Overview

 - All pilots must be current members of USHPA.
 Temporary memberships are available for visiting international pilots.
 Our landowners require this, as it is a condition for insurance coverage.

 - All pilots must hold a P3/H3 rating (or international equivalent), or a P2/H2 with instructor supervision.
+Flat Slope Launch and Turbulence special skills are strongly recommended.

 - All pilots must join Lake Chelan Flyers.